CarlTBarnes/List-Format-Parser/README.md

 * Under Source Control it is easier to understand changes to the LIST by viewing FORMAT in Lines

-* See all columns as rows to view all pictures at once, maybe change all @n9.2 to have "b"
+* See all columns in rows to view all pictures at once, maybe change all @n9.2 to have "b"

-* See all columns as rows to change Modifiers e.g. remove * off multiple fields
+* See all columns in rows to view or change Modifiers e.g. remove * off multiple fields for no Color

+* Duplicate columns or entire groups by copying rows of format

 * Invalid Format errors easier to solve with the LIST split